MildRacc/cc3dmodman/README.md

 ## Use
 1. Extract the folder anywhere.
 2. Run `cc3dmodman`.
-3. Select the Crazy Cattle 3D `.exe` when asked.
+3. Select the Crazy Cattle 3D executable when asked.
 4. Launch.

 ## Included mods